 “Deep sleep—the kind that occurs in later stages of non-REM and REM sleep—is vital for restoring brain cells and neural pathways, ridding the brain of toxins, and critical for short and long term cognitive health.” —Jeff Zeilstra, Fatigue Science Account Executive

 Thomas Delauer, celebrity trainer and health author, has advice on maintaining bodily health through sleep:

 “Your natural circadian rhythm takes its cues from your environment and can generally be considered the body’s central clock.
 Essentially the brain sees environmental cues such as it getting dark out or it getting later in the day, and it then sends messages to our peripheral clock.
 Your peripheral clock is your body’s cells, organs, and the body itself.
 These messages coordinate your body’s sleep cycles, daily routines, and they make physical adjustments based on messages from your central clock and peripheral clock.” —Thomas Delauer, Trainer, Author

-A lot of what you just read is detailed science and medical information provided to us by tenured experts in their respective fields.
-To summarize, being and living at your best doesn’t have to be a difficult chore, nor does it require a lot of time.
-Simple things like eating right, regular exercise, limiting blue light during the afternoons and evenings, and protecting your eyes throughout the day will all contribute to an increase in quality sleep and daytime energy.
-We may not all reach professional athlete levels of fitness and health, but we can do a lot to benefit our lifestyles by following the advice of everyone who has contributed to this article.
+Being and living at your best need not be a difficult chore, nor does it require a lot of time.
+Simple things like eating right, regular exercise, limiting blue light during the afternoons and evenings, and protecting your eyes throughout the day all contribute to an increase in quality sleep and daytime energy.
+We may not all reach professional athlete levels of fitness and health, but we can do a lot to benefit our lifestyles by following the counsel in this article.

 Thomas Delauer, Celebrity Trainer, Health Author